William J Woeger: From Crystal to Christ Cathedral

 Christ Cathedral altar, baldacchino, crucifix, organ in 2025.

 Interior of Christ Cathedral in 2025.
 It can seat about 2,200 people.

 Robert Schuller was an early adoptor of television for his weekly church services; his Hour of Power reached millions of viewers per week.
 To accommodate the growth, the Crystal Cathedral was opened in 1981.
 Robert Schuller stepped away from active ministry in 2006, and was succeeded by his son.
 However, the church did not do well after the transition and went into bankruptcy proceedings in 2010.
 The Catholic Diocese of Orange purchased the complex of buildings for $57.5 million in 2011.

 Woeger recognized the unique opportunity to convert an evangelical mega-church into a Catholic cathedral and offered his services to the diocese in 2012.
 In January 2013 the diocese announced its appointment of Woeger as liturgical consultant for the renovation and noted his prior work on California cathedrals between 2003 and 2009.
 He worked closely with the Architecture and Renovation Committee to bring together theologians, liturgists, artists, architects, and designers in the renovation.
 He also served on the Christ Cathedral Sacred Art Commission.
 Woeger had a direct role in the design of the Crux Gemmata (the crucifix above the altar), the baldacchino, the elevated ambo, the reliquary, the sanctuary lamps, and the altar candles.
 The renovation was completed in 2019 at a cost of $72.3 million.

 Death

 Woeger died on December 17, 2024.
-Archbishop George Joseph Lucas celebrated the Mass of Christian Burial at St. Cecilia Cathedral followed by the Rite of Committal at Holy Sepulcher Cemetery in Omaha on January 2, 2025.
+Archbishop George Joseph Lucas celebrated the Mass of Christian Burial at St. Cecilia Cathedral, followed by the Rite of Committal at Holy Sepulchre Cemetery in Omaha on January 2, 2025.
+The Omaha World Herald's obituary summarized his contributions as follows: “Brother William Woeger used his talents in architecture, sacred liturgy, music and the arts to serve God and, through each act, he taught those around him."